-These costs are expenditures made to a covered unit which are performed to secure compliance with any state or local law to repair damage resulting from fire, earthquake, or natural disaster, to the extent such repair is not reimbursed by insurance proceeds.
-These costs are calculated the same way capital improvement costs are calculated.
+Owners may file a petition to increase rent based on costs are expenditures made to a covered unit performed to secure compliance with any state or local law to repair damage resulting from fire, earthquake, or natural disaster that is not reimbursed by insurance proceeds.
+These are calculated the same way as capital improvement costs.